Detty December: Police Probing Alleged Kidnapping, Extortion of US Woman Visiting Ghana

 The authority said both the Ghana Police Service and the Cyber Security Authority are treating the case with urgency and will provide updates upon completion of their work.

-The Ghana Tourism Authority says police are investigating reports that an American visiting Ghana was kidnapped and extorted police officers.
+The Ghana Tourism Authority says police are investigating reports that an American visiting Ghana was kidnapped and extorted by police officers.

 Source: Getty Images